lunics/ansible_role_disk/README.md

 Only tested on Archlinux.

+Works by default for live systems with chroot=/mnt, set chroot: "" if you want to run the role on the real system.

-erase_disk.yml is not fully ok.
+erase_disk.yml is not supported yet.

 ## Usage
 Override [defaults](https://github.com/lunics/ansible_role_disk/tree/main/defaults/main)